Frequently Asked Questions: Chickens

 What do you feed your chickens?

 Our birds are fed a locally milled feed that contains NO soy, corn or GMOs.
-The primary ingredients are peas and wheat that are sourced from farms in the Pacific Northwest.
+The primary ingredients are peas, wheat and pumpkin seeds that are sourced from farms in the Pacific Northwest.
 Being free-range on pasture, our chickens supplement this diet with pasture grasses, broadleaf plants and insects that they forage on their own.

 Are your birds organic?